FarhanKashif/Scalable-ESP32-Mesh-Network-Using-ESP-NOW/README.md

 Version 0.1
-Repo Intiailized.
+Repo Initialized.
 Work to be done.